Hope for abused temple elephants: The Gentle Giant Summit in Kerala

 Funding the Gentle Giant Summit in Kerala

 But recently we have seen clear signs of a breakthrough – the tireless lobbying of government officials seems to have paid off.
-Sangita and her organization Voice for Asian Elephants launched a campaign for a Gentle Giant Summit in May/June 2019 that will bring together stakeholders, government agencies, veterinarians and elephant experts to engage in dialogue and figure out ways and tools to enforce existing laws and efficiently protect elephants.
-First steps have already been taken: Four elephants have been confiscated this year in Kerala, and hefty fines have been slapped.
+Sangita and her organization Voice for Asian Elephants launched a campaign for a Gentle Giant Summit in October/November 2019 that will bring together stakeholders, government agencies, veterinarians and elephant experts to engage in dialogue and figure out ways and tools to enforce existing laws and efficiently protect elephants.
+First steps have already been taken: Four elephants have been confiscated in 2018 in Kerala, and hefty fines have been slapped.

 Decline of elephant bulls